Tired of Your Beauty Regimen?

 Western markets prefer a healthy looking skin, radiant skin.
 For western markets, BB creams act like a tinted moisturizer.
 Many BB creams are formulated to stimulate skin renewal and provide anti-inflammatory effects.
 BB creams from notable brands also contain potent antioxidant ingredients to protect the damaged skin as well as plant extracts acting as a soothing agent.

 CC Creams stand for color correcting creams and have all the same benefits as a BB cream and more.
 They are said to be the new and improved version of BB Creams.
 The biggest difference is that CC creams have more pigment and offers more color correcting benefits than BB creams.
 They are focused on correcting complexion issues and promise to ease redness, darkness, blotchiness dark spots and hyperpigmentation.

-CCs creams are rich with pigment-fading ingredients, antioxidants, anti-inflammatories and ingredients that control oil for and provides a matte finish.
-These creams also provide all-day moisture, and protects against the damaging effects caused by UV rays.
+CCs creams are rich in pigment-fading ingredients, antioxidants, anti-inflammatories and ingredients that control oil for and provides a matte finish.
+These creams also provide all-day moisture and protect against the damaging effects caused by UV rays.

 What is DD Cream?

 These dermatologically defining BB creams are the latest hybrid skin care/makeup products.
 These creams claim to retain all the benefits of the BBs and CCs but offer more coverage than BB creams and more anti-aging benefits than CC creams.
 With continued use, DD creams will deliver noticeable anti-aging benefits.
 If you’re looking to smooth fine lines and wrinkles, DD Cream is for you.

 Which One is for You?